Weekly Goal Review Process: 25-Minute Reset

 How does a brain dump improve your weekly goal review process?

-Before you start the 5-Point Compass Review, spend 3-5 minutes on a brain dump.
-Write down everything that is on your mind – tasks, worries, ideas, loose ends, things you forgot about, things you are avoiding.
+The brain dump is Step 0, the clearing move you run before the five Compass questions.
+Spend 3 to 5 minutes writing down everything that is on your mind: tasks, worries, ideas, loose ends, things you forgot about, things you are avoiding.
 Do not organize.
 Do not prioritize.
 Get it out of your head and onto paper.

-The brain dump technique is a timed freewriting exercise (typically 3-5 minutes) performed before a structured review session to externalize every open loop from working memory onto paper or screen, clearing cognitive space for focused planning.
+The brain dump technique is a timed freewriting exercise (typically 3 to 5 minutes) performed before a structured review session to externalize every open loop from working memory onto paper or screen, clearing cognitive space for focused planning.

 The brain dump technique works on a simple principle: your working memory can only hold a limited number of items at once [3][7].
-David Allen built the Getting Things Done methodology around this principle – your mind is for having ideas, not holding them [5].
+David Allen built the Getting Things Done methodology around this principle, because your mind is for having ideas, not holding them [5].
 When unfinished tasks sit in your head, they consume processing power that should go to planning.

 Once the dump is done, scan it quickly.
 Some items are tasks (add to your system).
 Some are ideas (park in a someday list).
 Some are worries you cannot act on (acknowledge and move on).
 What remains is a clear head ready for the structured review.
 If you use digital spreadsheets for goal tracking, add a dedicated tab for your weekly brain dump capture.